ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 QGroundControl
 --------------

-Developed for our sister autopilot system, the "Native PX4 stack" *QGroundControl* can connect and display attitude information and parameter lists but is not customised to work with the ArduPilot firmware as much as the other ground stations listed above.
+QGroundControl work with MAVLink capable autopilots.
+It's main focus orginally has been PX4 Flight Stack, but it now also comes with complete support for ArduPilot based autopilots.
+It's unique among the GCS offerings as it runs on all platforms desktop and mobile.

--  **Platform**: Windows, Mac OS X, Linux, Android
+-  **Platform**: Windows, Mac OS X, Linux, Android and iOS
 -  **Licence**: `Open Source <http://www.qgroundcontrol.org/license>`__
    (GPLv3)